Ultimate Going Vegan Guide

 We also want to remind you that going vegan doesn’t mean only cutting out foods created from animals or their byproducts, it also means not wearing leather clothing, not using makeup created with animal byproducts, and not burning beeswax candles.

 Take inventory of the products you own and see how they can factor into your new lifestyle.
 If you only have leather shoes, for example, you might consider wearing those until they can’t be worn anymore and then getting vegan ones instead of replacing the leather.
-The same goes for makeup—when you finish a product that isn’t vegan, replace it with something that is.
+The same goes for makeup—when you finish a product that isn’t vegan, replace it with something that is like vegan makeup and vegan hair care products.

 The most important tidbit we’ll leave you with is this: when you decide to go vegan, find your “why.”